 I love dark chocolate.
 It smells good, it tastes good and it’s good for you.
 Years ago, my mother-in-law gave me a recipe book that only has recipes made with chocolate because she knew how much I love it.

 Dark chocolate, including pure cacao powder contain flavonoids, which are the same antioxidant compounds found in fruits, vegetables and whole grains.
 These compounds reduce inflammation and improve blood flow to your brain and heart.
 They also help lower blood pressure, LDL (bad) cholesterol and blood sugar levels.
 Dark chocolate and pure cacao powder are rich in fibre and minerals, such as magnesium, potassium, calcium and iron.

 Currently, there are no dietary guidelines as to how much dark chocolate you should eat to reap the health benefits.
 However, studies show that a little bit of dark chocolate every day is good for you.
-Here are twelve benefits of eating dark chocolate.
+Here are seven benefits of dark chocolate.
 But remember, not all chocolates are created equal.
 Even some dark chocolates, which are known as the healthier kind, may not promote health.

 Purer and darker chocolate bars may have a slight bitter taste, but you can learn to appreciate it.
 If you are not used to the taste, I recommend that you start with a 60% pure cocoa or cacao chocolate and gradually move upward to a 70%, 80% or 85%.
 These chocolates contain more flavonoids and nutrients than milk chocolate or other dark overly processed chocolates.

 Check the package when you buy chocolate.
 If it says “processed with alkali” on the label, then that chocolate is low in flavonoids and nutrients and has no nutritional value.
 For information on different healthy dark chocolate brands, see this link.